richmarisa/forc/source/docs/book-of-order.md

 1. Synod is composed of recognized Presbyters representing the churches within the entire FORC.

-2. The purpose of Synod is to conduct business pertinent to the entire FORC, as well as to serve as an appellate court for cases appealed beyond the Council level.� The purpose of Synod is also to provide mutual accountability among Presbyters.� Synod shall certify the roll of recognized Presbyters, and the Secretary shall record it in the minutes.
+2. The purpose of Synod is to conduct business pertinent to the entire FORC, as well as to serve as an appellate court for cases appealed beyond the Council level.
+The purpose of Synod is also to provide mutual accountability among Presbyters.
+Synod shall certify the roll of recognized Presbyters, and the Secretary shall record it in the minutes.

 3. Synod is called by the Presbytery of a member church.